mity/acutest/README.md

-(Therefore you should use it only if you understand the costs connected with such brutal abortion of the test, like e.g. unflushed file descriptors, memory leaks, C++ objects destructed without calling their destructors etc., depending on what your unit test does...)
+(Therefore you should use it only if you understand the costs connected with such brutal abortion of the test, like e.g. unflushed file descriptors, memory leaks, C++ objects destructed without calling their destructors etc., depending on what your unit test does.)

 Note that the tests should be completely independent on each other.
 Whenever the test suite is invoked, the user may run any number of tests in the suite,